rsksmart/rwallet/developer-guideline.md

       return res.data.result
     })
     // gasFee format: { gas, gasPrice: { low, medium, high } }
+    // Total fee = gas * gasPrice.
+Total coast = total fee + transfer value
+    // If you want to transfer 1 RBTC to others and the total fee is 0.5 RBTC, you need to cost 1.5 RBTC.
+Then your friend will get 1 RBTC
     .then(async (gasFee) => {
       const res = await axios.post(
         `${api}/createRawTransaction`,